 Your files and folders exist on your hard drive.
 Because it is also a memory, its units of measurement are MB or GB or TB (megabyte, gigabyte, or terabyte).
 The general rule of thumb is like that of RAM—higher is better.

 Another important metric to check is the type of Hard Drive.
 The common type is traditional hard disk drives (HDD).
 Lately, a new type has been making the rounds and giving HDDs a run for their money; this type goes by the term Solid State Drive (SSD).
 They are faster but more expensive than HDDs.

 Having an SSD or an SSHD (Solid State Hybrid Drive—a combination of SSD and HDD technology, and is relatively cheaper than a pure SSD) would offer faster boot times; quicker app loading; and faster, quieter recording operations.

 Certainly, the three factors discussed above are not all you consider, but they are the most important.
 Other factors you can consider include the interface type and price.

 Talking about price, there is not much to look out for.
 You are not buying a gaming laptop or a laptop for running highly demanding programs like video editing and architecture programs, so you wouldn’t wouldn’t need 32GB RAM, 320GB SSD or a latest-gen Core i7 to boot.
 Consequently, the best laptop for music production often occupies affordable price points.

 Moreover, many models are configurable, so you can afford to add an extra feature for relatively little, say bump the RAM size without offering an arm and a leg.

-The list contains a model that would do well at different budget.
+The list contains models that would do well at different budgets.
 However, if you do want the best home recording computer, then you should get the MacBook Pro.
 Its processor and flash storage feature are its biggest draws that enable it to outperform its competitors.
 However, if you are on a lower budget, then the Dell Inspiron and HP Pavilion 17 would do.